internetonfire/iof-tools/confFileGenerator/README.md

 *    --nnodes [number]: redefine the default number of nodes used to create the file, if the file already exists this parameter will be ignored
 *    --directories: this args does not require parameters, if present the output will be formatted to folders for each bird node
 *    --help, -h: show this help
+*    --nomrai: this option will override the mrai in the graphml file and preclude mrai commands to be in the conf file
+*    --mraitype: define the type of mrai that will be used in the conf files, default is 0

 Example complete command: